neilduncan/neilduncan.github.io/_posts/2016-09-22-model-binding-with-glass-mapper-and-sitecore.md

 Now we're getting somewhere!
 No more dependency on `ISitecoreContext`, and we don't need to explicitly bind the model on each action.

 Note how we've decorated the model being passed in with the `Glass` attribute.
 This is what tells ASP.Net MVC to use our new model binder.
+{: .notice--info}

 Here's what the code for `GlassAttribute` looks like.

 ```csharp
 public class GlassAttribute : CustomModelBinderAttribute, IModelBinder